Changes and additions to the Mapping Rules

 Technical restrictions include restrictions on longer intersections when there is a shorter way using an exit or main road as well as restrictions on short intersections not allowed by traffic regulations.

-See section 3.3.4.
+See 3.3.4.

 • Specified that temporary (construction) addresses shouldn't be deleted from the map after an official address is assigned to the buildings if those addresses correspond to the general rules for drawing addresses in Yandex Map Editor.